Are you developing new chemical compounds, designing formulations, or aiming to improve or manage a chemical process?

 White paper: Machine learning for adaptive experimental design

-Identifying the optimal composition and processing parameters to achieve commercial performance goals as quickly as possible is the key objective of formulation design projects.
-Machine learning identifies improved formulations up to 10 times quicker than traditional approaches, by focusing experimental effort directly on formulations that will lead to successful products in as few experimental cycles as possible.
+Identifying the optimal ingredients, chemistry, and processing parameters to achieve commercial performance goals as quickly as possible is the key objective of formulation and chemical design projects.
+Machine learning identifies improved products with 50-80% fewer experiments than traditional DOE approaches, by focusing experimental effort directly on options that will lead to successful products in as few experimental cycles as possible.

 Alchemite for chemistry and chemical processes